-Should Eden Hazard depart Stamford Bridge this summer and Chelsea’s two-window transfer ban be upheld, then the Blues at least have the consolation of welcoming Christian Pulisic to the Premier League in 2019/20.
+With Eden Hazard departing Stamford Bridge this summer and Chelsea’s two-window transfer ban still in place, then the Blues at least have the consolation of welcoming Christian Pulisic to the Premier League in 2019/20.

 The 20-year-old attacking midfielder was signed from Borussia Dortmund for £58m in January but immediately loaned back to the Bundesliga club, where he has spent the last four years of his career.